codeforamerica/vita-min/app/views/ctc/ctc_pages/navigators.md

 Here are few more core resources you may find yourself referencing frequently when helping families.
 Take a quick look before you get started so you know what’s here!
 It’s ok if you can’t memorize everything, as long as you know where to find the information later.

-- [**How to use GetCTC**.](https://files.codeforamerica.org/2021/08/19180805/getctc-a-step-by-step-guide.pdf) A detailed walk-through of each page in the GetCTC application.
+- [**How to use GetCTC.**](https://files.codeforamerica.org/2021/08/19180805/getctc-a-step-by-step-guide.pdf) A detailed walk-through of each page in the GetCTC application.
 This may be helpful so you know what to expect if clients have more complex tax situations.
 - [**How to use the CTC Update Portal (CTC UP)**](https://www.taxoutreach.org/tax-filing/coronavirus/how-to-use-the-irs-child-tax-credit-update-portal-ctc-up/).
 Step-by-step instructions and helpful tips, presented by Center on Budget and Policy Priorities' Get It Back Campaign.
-- [**Frequently Asked Questions about CTC and stimulus payments**.](https://files.codeforamerica.org/2021/08/19180805/faqs-on-ctc-and-stimulus-payments.pdf) How to handle common confusing situations — including when to use which tool, detailed eligibility for mixed-status families, and much more.
+- [**Frequently Asked Questions about CTC and stimulus payments.**](https://files.codeforamerica.org/2021/08/19180805/faqs-on-ctc-and-stimulus-payments.pdf) How to handle common confusing situations — including when to use which tool, detailed eligibility for mixed-status families, and much more.

 **Need more direct assistance?
 [Register for our Navigator Q&A Webinars](https://codeforamerica.zoom.us/webinar/register/WN_NNJKD08uQW2oNFCZ-cH9xA), every other Friday in August and September,** hosted by the Center on Budget and Policy Priorities and Code for America.
 The sessions will feature open Q&As about CTC, stimulus payments, and the tools used to access them.

 ### Important Links and Hotlines for Clients

-- [**GetCTC.org**](http://getctc.org/): information about CTC, and the GetCTC simplified return tool, in English and Spanish.
+- [GetCTC.org](http://getctc.org/): information about CTC, and the GetCTC simplified return tool, in English and Spanish.
 - [**GetYourRefund.org**](https://www.getyourrefund.org/en): free tax prep services and [FAQs](https://www.getyourrefund.org/en/faq) for clients who want to file a full return, in English and Spanish.
-- [**IRS CTC Update Portal**](https://www.irs.gov/credits-deductions/child-tax-credit-update-portal): the IRS tool to check CTC eligibility status, opt out of advance CTC payments, and provide updated bank account information for those who have already filed a 2019 or 2020 tax return.
+- [**IRS CTC Update Portal**](https://www.irs.gov/credits-deductions/child-tax-credit-update-portal): the IRS tool to check CTC eligibility status, opt out of advance CTC payments, and provide updated bank account and mailing address information for those who have already filed a 2019 or 2020 tax return.
 - **IRS CTC Helpline**: (800) 908-4184.
 The helpline connects clients to IRS representatives who can answer basic CTC questions.
 Assistance is available in English and Spanish.
 If a caller does not have access to the internet and does not have a friend or family who can help them do so, phone operators can also help callers opt out of advance CTC payments.
 The caller will need to tell the operator that they can’t access the internet, and can’t get assistance to do so.

 ### Tracking Your Progress (coming soon)